InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 ### Verbs

-All routes have a http verb, that’s why we put the verb first when defining a route.
+All routes have an HTTP verb; that’s why we put the verb first when defining a route.
 It makes a group of routes very readable.
 Any other route options MUST come after it.

 ```php